 The Center uses the indirect cost percentage as an indicator of its administrative efficiency.
-The indirect cost is a relationship of the administrative costs to the direct / program costs.
-The indirect cost percentage was calculated in accordance with the Audit Guidelines for Community MHMR Centers, 20th Revision - summer 2003, the cost principles in the OMB Circular A-87 and the Cost Accounting Methodology promulgated by Health & Human Services.
+The indirect cost is a relationship of the administrative costs to the direct/program costs.
+The indirect cost percentage was calculated in accordance with the Audit Guidelines for Community MHMR Centers, 20th Revision - Summer 2003, the cost principles in the OMB Circular A-87 and the Cost Accounting Methodology promulgated by Health & Human Services.

-The following graph shows the indirect cost percentage for the past ten (10) years as well as the estimated indirect cost rate for FY 2015.
+The following graph shows the indirect cost percentage for the past ten (10) years.
 The guidelines used have changed during that time period which contributed to the variances.

-The Center's Performance Contract with DSHS and DADS includes a 10% funding limitation for state general revenue that can be used to fund administrative costs.
+The Center's Performance Contract with HHS, formerly with DSHS and DADS includes a 10% funding limitation for state general revenue that can be used to fund administrative costs.
 Any additional funding needs are covered by various other funding streams.
 The Center has successfully demonstrated the ability to operate within the funding limitation.

-The preliminary indirect cost percentage as of August 31, 2015 is 10.36%.
+The indirect cost percentage as of August 31, 2016 was 9.63%.
 Administrative costs are monitored closely to determine where reductions can be made without doing harm to the programs or the Center's system of internal controls.